aneldev/dynadux/doc/API-Sections.md

 Sections consisted of
 - initial section state
 - classic reducers
-- the output of an API for being used from the app
+- the output of an API for being used from the App

 We create a Dynadux store.
 As an App store, we return an object with the returned API of each Section.